We provide the following paid environmental monitoring services to anyone.

 Radon is a natural occurring radioactive gas resulting from the radioactive decay of very small amounts of uranium present in all rocks, soils and, to a lesser extent, brick and concrete.
 It has no taste, smell or colour.

 We offer a wide-ranging service to employers and building managers covering all aspects of radon work.
-Somerset Scientific Services provides the following radon services:
+We provide the following radon services:

 - Building risk assessments

 - Planning and carrying out radon surveys

 - Interpretation of results

 - Advice on compliance with Ionising Radiation Regulations 1999